Kim Ji-hyun (actress): 2007–2011: Finding Mr. Destiny and other works

-2012–2018: A Decade with Theater Ganda and Other Projects
+2012–2018: A decade with Theater Ganda and other projects

-In 2012, Kim Ji-hyun and Yoon Gong-ju were double-cast in the role of Kim Se-jin, a love-struck and socially awkward barista, in the encore performance of the two-hander musical Caffeine musical Caffeine, directed by Seong Jae-jun.
+In 2012, Kim and Yoon Gong-ju were double-cast in the role of Kim Se-jin, a love-struck and socially awkward barista, in the encore performance of the two-hander musical Caffeine musical Caffeine, directed by Seong Jae-jun.
 The role of the charming sommelier, Kang Ji-min, was also double-cast, with Jeong Sang-hoon and Park Ho-san alternating in the role.
 Since its initial premiere in 2008, the musical has been consistently performed.
 The encore performance took place at the Culture Space EnU from February 2 to April 8.

 In 2013, Kim had a busy year with two major musicals: Pungwolju and Bungee Jumping.
 She played Queen Jin-seong in the Pungwolju reading performance in 2011 but missed the musical's premiere in 2012 due to a television drama commitment.
 She later reprised her role as Queen Jin-seong in the Japanese production of Pungwolju at the Amuse Musical Theater in Roppongi, Tokyo, from June 21 to July 21.

-Kim reprised her role as Tae-hee in the second encore of Bungee Jumping, alongside Jeon Mi-do, who also starred in the 2012 production.
-Kang Pil-seok and Seong Doo-seop alternated in the role of In-woo, Tae-hee's love interest.
-The musical, adapted from the 2012 film, featured music by Hue Park and Will Aronson and ran at the Doosan Arts Center from September 27 to November 17.

 In late 2013, Kim returned as Queen Jin-seong in the South Korean encore of Pungwolju at Dongsung Arts Center's Dongsung Hall from November 9, 2013, to February 16, 2014.
 She shared the emotional challenges of portraying characters with similar sadness, noting the unresolved aspects of Queen Jin-seong's character mixed with the emotions of her role as Tae-hee in Bungee Jumping.
 Despite her previous experience, she expressed a desire for more rehearsal time due to changes in the second encore.